-1. The Visionary — This is the platform for the functions of leadership.
+This is the platform for the functions of leadership.
 A visionary leader defines the company’s destination.
 They craft the core values and define the culture of the organization.
-Clarification of goals and initiatives are a primary responsibility and the leader must distill a concept of success throughout the organization.
+Clarification of goals and initiatives is a primary responsibility and the leader must distill a concept of success throughout the organization.

-2. The Cheerleader — The cheerleader’s primary responsibility is to keep the team focused and motivated.
-They in essence are the primary team builder starting at the top with the executive team.
+The cheerleader’s primary responsibility is to keep the team focused and motivated.
+They, in essence, are the primary team builder starting at the top with the executive team.
 But creating an effective executive team isn’t enough.
-The leader must instill the coaching and mentoring concept in the core belief system of his executive team to insure that these values are passed down throughout the organization.
+The leader must instill the coaching and mentoring concept in the core belief system of his executive team to ensure that these values are passed down throughout the functions of CEO in an organization.

 Do as I do.
 That is exactly what employees will do.
 The leader is and must be highly visible to all employees.
 The leader has a responsibility to reinforce the success principles and core values of the organization.
 Day to day actions, managing by walking around, open communication, empowerment and generating employee feedback are key responsibilities of the leader as a role model.